cinemascience/pycinema/doc/how-to-release-pycinema.md

 ## Updating version

 After CI and user testing is complete, update the version number, make and test the module release.
+Once the modules are tested, merge `dev` into `master` and re-make and release the module.

 - Update `pycinema/_version.py` to current version
 - make, upload and test `pycinema` python module at test.pypi.org, using the makefile directives: